OpenConext/Stepup-VM/README.md

 See the [Stepup-Deploy README](https://github.com/OpenConext/Stepup-Deploy/blob/develop/README.md) for more detailed information on (installing) the requirements above.

-# Testing Stepup-VM instalation guide
+# Testing Stepup-VM installation guide

-This installs a Stepup-VM for testing purposes.
+This installs a Stepup-VM for testing purposes a.k.a "test mode".
 Installation of the stepup components is from the prebuild tarballs that are hosted on github.
 This installation type is recommended for testing Stepup functionality or for testing and developing the Stepup-Deploy Ansible playbook and deploy scripts.

 If you are going to do significant development on the Stepup components themselves, installing the Stepup-VM in "development" mode is probably a better option.
-See the [Development Stepup-VM guide](#Development-stepup-vm-guide) section below for the installation instructions for a development setup.
+See the [Development Stepup-VM guide](#Development-stepup-vm-installation-guide) section below for the installation instructions for a development setup.

 Ensure that you have all the tools installed:
 - Vagrant with the VirtualBox or the VMWare provider